The most luminous AGN do not produce the majority of the detected stellar-mass black hole binary mergers in the local

 where $n_{\rm AGN}$ is the average number density of AGN in the catalogue, and $p_j$ is the probability density associated to the position of the $j$-th AGN.
+The denominator in Equation \ref{eq:Si} represents the expected number of AGN from a catalogue of number density $n_{\rm AGN}$ that are contained in a region of size ${\rm V90}_i$.
+Therefore, the signal probability density function represents the total probability density associated to the positions of all the AGN within ${\rm V90}_i$, normalized by their expected number.
+The more objects there are within ${\rm V90}_i$ and/or the more clustered they are towards the peak of the probability density distribution, the higher the value of $\mathcal{S}_i$ is.
+This is in accord with the fact that $\mathcal{S}_i$ in Equation \ref{eq:Si} describes how likely the scenario in which AGN are physically associated to BBH mergers is.
 On the other hand, the probability density function associated to the scenario where AGN are background sources, accidentally present in GW localisation volumes, can be expressed with a flat probability for an AGN to be found anywhere in V90:

-where the $0.9$ term at the numerator guarantees that $\mathcal{S}_i$ and $\mathcal{B}_i$ are equally normalized.
+where the $0.9$ term at the numerator guarantees that $\mathcal{S}_i$ and $\mathcal{B}_i$ are normalized to the same value.
+From Equations \ref{eq:Si} and \ref{eq:Bi} it follows that the likelihood function in Equation \ref{eq:like} is dimensionful with units of one over volume.
+This means that for it to be turned into a probability density function, it should be normalized dividing it by its integral over the whole [0,1] range of $f_{\rm AGN}$.
+During the testing of the statistical method on mock data and its application to real GW detections and AGN catalogues the non-normalized version of the likelihood function is usually computed, unless specified otherwise.
+In particular we normalize this function when extracting the posterior distribution on $f_{\rm AGN}$.

 In our statistical analysis the prior on $f_{\rm AGN}$ is assumed to be uniform between 0 and 1.